Connecting to prior knowledge

 Guide students to notice and provide some initial thoughts about the following:

 • The black cockatoos.
-Refer to the notes on Black Cockatoo by Carl Merrison for some background on this particular bird.
+Refer to the notes on Black Cockatoo* by Carl Merrison and Hakea Hustler for some background on this particular bird.

 • The word ‘cooee’.
-Cooee – a calling sound of the Gaawii whip bird, and copied by humans to identify one’s location or attract attention.
+This is a calling sound of the Gaawii whip bird, copied by humans to identify one’s location or attract attention.
 It is used to say ‘hello’.
-Practise calling cooee to one another, best in a location for an echo.
-Note it is an Aboriginal word that is used in Australian English.
+Practise calling ‘cooee’ to one another, best in a location with an echo.
+Note that this is an Aboriginal word that is used in Australian English.

-• Invite suggestions about the words ‘mittigar’ and ‘darug’ as these may not be familiar.
-Some initial searching will reveal mittigar is the name of a reserve west of Sydney and a word from an Indigenous language.
-A quick whole class search shows Darug are Aboriginal people from Western Sydney.
-Read the notes about Darug country in the back of the book.
+• Invite suggestions about the words ‘mittigar’ and ‘Darug’ as these may not be familiar.
+Some initial searching will reveal that ‘mittigar’ is the name of a reserve west of Sydney and a word from an Aboriginal language.
+A quick whole class search shows that the Darug are Aboriginal people from Western Sydney.
+Read the notes about Darug Country in the back of the book.

 Now draw attention to the visual elements on the front and back covers.
 Guide students to notice the decorative dot-like detail on the wings of the black cockatoo and the veins of the leaves.
 What might this mean to you as a reader?

 Read the blurb on the back of the book.
-Students will now know that Cooee Mittagar is an invitation meaning ‘come here my friend’.
+Students will now know that Cooee Mittagar is an invitation meaning ‘come here, friend’.
 Discuss the whole blurb on the back and the impact of the warm invitation to read the book.

 Discuss who is the audience for this text and what is the connection to them, their school and their community.
 The intended audience is students.

-Ask the students to identify the author and illustrator.
+Ask the students to identify the author (Jasmine Seymour) and illustrator (Leanne Mulgo Watson).
 Confirm the author and illustrator and read the information provided on both at the back of the book.

 Rich assessment task